SaveThePlate/savetheplate-frontend/README.md

 The app will be available at http://localhost:3000

-For more info, ask your team or check the Confluence space.

 **State Management & Data Fetching:**
 - React Query (TanStack Query)
 - Context API (User & Language)